Cr0a3/ygen/README.md

 |   x64  |         <b style="color:green">X</b>              | <b style="color:red">X</b>|

 ### Copyright
-This project is owned by Cr0a3 and licensed under the MIT License
+This project is owned by Cr0a3 and licensed under the Apache2 License